1072030/foxlink-api-backend/README.md

 1. Download this repo's files as a zip.
 2. Uncompress the zip to a destination.
 3. Edit **docker-compose.yaml** and enviroment file to update server configs.
-4. Type `docker-compose up -d --build` in project's directory to start up the servers.
+4. Type `bash scripts/build.sh` in project's directory to start up the servers meanwhile initialize the required database tables.

 ## How to Start?(Development)
 1. Download this repo's files as a zip.